 Absolute truth does exist whether we can know it in a moment or not.
 Even if people might not be able to access the answers immediately or even in this life, that doesn’t mean there isn’t one.
 Truth is truth no matter what people think, and when you find it, you can stop looking.
 There is a comfort there.

 Enjoy timely articles?
 Please try Instead of Fear, Choose Faith in God’s Promises.
 Or, try The Fruit of the Spirit During Times of Crisis.
-Please subscribe to this blog in the upper right corner and check out my YouTube Channel where I read my blogs and have a playlist of hymns from the talented 16-year-old worship leader at my church.
+Please subscribe to this blog in the upper right corner and check out my YouTube Channel where I read my blogs out loud for those on the go.